urob/zmk-config/zmk-nodefree-config/README.md

 ╰───────╮ LH2 LH1 LH0 │ RH0 RH1 RH2 ╭───────╯
         ╰─────────────┴─────────────╯
 ```
-Schematics for all existing layout files can be found at the top of the corresponding
+Schematics for all supported keyboards can be found in the corresponding
-definition files.
+definition files in the `keypos_def` folder.

-To use these shortcut definitions, source the definition file for your keyboard
+To use these key-position helpers, source the definition file for your keyboard
 into your `.keymap` file.
 E.g., for a 36-key board, use:
 ```C++
 #include "../zmk-nodefree-config/keypos_def/keypos_36keys.h"
 ```

-#### Example 1: Defining combos using key position shortcuts
+#### Example 1: Defining combos using key-position helpers

 ```C++
 ZMK_COMBO(copy,  &kp LC(C), LB2 LB3, ALL)